ergo-services/ergo/docs/networking/network-transparency.md

 The ordering mechanism works at two levels:

-1. **Sender side** -- pins messages to one TCP link, preserving send order in the TCP stream
+1. **Sender side:** pins messages to one TCP link, preserving send order in the TCP stream
-2. **Receiver side** -- pins messages to one decode queue, preserving decode order
+2. **Receiver side:** pins messages to one decode queue, preserving decode order

 Together they ensure end-to-end FIFO from sender to recipient.
 The sender side prevents reordering during transmission; the receiver side prevents reordering during decoding and dispatch.